art2url/quasar-contact-app/README.md

 1. Connect your GitHub repository to Railway
 2. Set environment variables in Railway dashboard
-3. Deploy using the included `railway.json` configuration
+3. Deploy using the included `nixpacks.toml` configuration

 ### Environment Variables for Production